Agree with our rating?

 eMerchantBroker.com processes all major debit and credit cards for most business types, specifically focusing on high-risk businesses.
 Their services include ACH processing, loans and cash advances, chargeback protection, high-volume processing, MOTO, access to payment gateways, POS solutions, international payments, and extensive integrations with online payment services and cryptocurrencies.

-eMerchantBroker.com Location & Ownership
+Location & Ownership

-There is some evidence that eMerchantBroker is partnered with another Los Angeles-area provider that goes by either “1st American Merchant Funding” or “The Merchant Account Store” (firstamericanmerchant.com), but this relationship is unconfirmed at this time. eMerchantBroker.com is a registered ISO/MSP of BMO Harris Bank, N.A., Schaumburg, Illinois, and is headquartered at 2985 E Hillcrest Dr #209, Thousand Oaks, California 91362.
+eMerchantBroker.com is a registered ISO/MSP of BMO Harris Bank, N.A., Schaumburg, Illinois, and is headquartered at 2985 E Hillcrest Dr #209, Thousand Oaks, California 91362.
 According to a company representative, Blair Thomas is the CEO and is a co-founder along with David Silverton.

 Video Summary

-eMerchantBroker Reviews and Complaints
+eMerchantBroker Customer Reviews

 Here's What Their Clients Say

-Total Online Complaints
+Total Online Complaints 10+

-Live Customer Support
+Live Customer Support Yes

-Most Common Complaint
+Most Common Complaint Account Declined

 Low Complaint Total

 We have located more than 10 negative eMerchantBroker reviews online, and a few of these accuse the company of being a scam or a ripoff.
 Most complainants report that eMerchantBroker required them to submit what they considered to be an excessive amount of paperwork during signup, that the company could not approve them for certain high-risk products, or that they did not understand why the company denied their application at the end of the sign-up process.
 A few complaints also mention frustration when dealing with eMerchantBroker’s customer service and tech support teams.
 These complaints are very common for providers that deal with high-risk businesses, and it does not appear that eMerchantBroker is acting maliciously with respect to high-risk applicants.
+If you have your own eMerchantBroker.com review to make, please do so in the comments below.

 Proactive Responses